dnadesign/silverstripe-audio-definition/README.md

 ### Insert definitions in a content area

 This module adds a button to the default Silverstripe text editor (currently TinyMCE 4) allowing a user to insert a shortcode which renders the audio definition.
-To add the shortcode, select the word you wish associate with the definition, click on the `audio defnintion` button and select the correct term.
+To add the shortcode, select the word you wish to associate with the definition, click on the `audio defnintion` button and select the correct term.
 If the selected text matches any of the audio definition term, it will be selected by default.

 ![](docs/en/_images/audio-definition-wysiwyg.jpeg)